saheerb/mbed-os/docs/design-documents/docker_management/docker_management.md

 * mbed-os-6.15-latest
 * mbed-os-6.15-day-x

-From this point, mbed-os-6.14-latest will no longer be passively updated.
+:information_source: From this point, mbed-os-6.14-latest will no longer be passively updated.
 From this point, only mbed-os-6.15-latest is selected for passive update.
 Only last release version is passively updated on a branch.

-## Workflows
+## GitHub Action Workflows

+### Goals of docker management workflows

+* Distribution of docker image that is compatible with released version of mbed-os.
+* Providing docker image that is compatible with HEAD of "main" branch.
+* Keeping the released and development docker image up to date.

-There are 3 main workflows
+There are 4 main workflows

-* PR check
+**PR check**
 The purpose of this workflow is to make sure build, and test of mbed-os-env docker image works as expected.
 Hence this workflow is triggered when mbed-os PR is created with changes in Dockerfile, test files, or workflow files itself has some modifications.
 Since most of the mbed-os PR doesn't contain docker image related changes, this workflow is not expected to be triggered often.

-* Development Docker image publish
-The purpose of this workflow is to update development docker image either when there is an active update or at nightly for passive update.
+**Publish docker image for the HEAD of mbed-os branch** The purpose of this workflow is to update development docker image either when there is an active update or at nightly for passive update.

-This workflow can also be triggered manually to update the development image (during the day if needed for example)
+:bulb: This workflow can also be triggered manually to update the development image (during the day if needed for example)

-* Production Docker image Creation/Update
+**Production Docker image Creation/Update**
 This workflow will create a new docker image with versioning strategy describe above.
 Also, triggered nightly for passive update.

-This workflow can also be triggered manually to update an old version of released docker image.
+:bulb: This workflow can also be triggered manually to update an old version of released docker image.
 For example, this workflow could be manually tiggered to update mbed-os-6.14-latest after mbed-os-6.15.0 is released

+**Prune docker image**
+docker image in temporary area is pruned by this workflow.
+Number of dates since updated is used as criteria for pruning.

-## Pipeline
+### Pipeline

 docker image management follows typically CI pipeline of build, test, relese follows.